www-codeblock-io/Sovereign/README.md

    ```

 ---
-## Configure Electrum
+## Configure Electrum to connect only to personal Electrs server
 1. The Electrum config file is located in a hidden Electrum directory, however this directory is only created once Electrum is run for the first time.
-To prevent any privacy leaks we can run Electrum with some flags to make sure it only connects to our Bitcoin Core node.
+To prevent any privacy leaks we can run Electrum with some flags to make sure it only connects to our Electrs server.
    ```bash copy
    electrum --oneserver --server <Tor_address>.onion:50001:t --proxy socks5:127.0.0.1:9150
    ```